The Berkeley Well-Being Institute

 ● You prefer having a quiet environment in your personal and academic lives.

-● You have excellent self and time-management skills.
+● You have excellent self-management and time-management skills.

 ● You self-analyze.